aws-samples/energy-workbench-cli/CONTRIBUTING.md

 This scaffolds a new command class in `src/commands/mycommand.ts`.

+You can modify this command class by adding flags, keywords, descriptions, subcommands.

 ## 2. Implement Logic

 - Add JSDoc comment description
 - Define command arguments/flags
-- Write the command logic in `run()`
+- Write the command logic in `run()` for each command
+- Wherever possible use helper modules and functions
-- Write helper functions in an enclosed `./operations` directory
+- Write helper modules in the `./src/utils` directory and import

 ## 3. Build and Test